 Here’s The Complete Bus Journey from Tallinn to Riga to Vilnius!

-Eric did this trip a few years back (between our first trip together) and absolutely loved the Baltics.
+Eric did this trip a few years back and absolutely loved the Baltics.
 That said, he took the bus between them – which is a popular way to do it!
 You might be looking for the train or even the flights between them – but this post is all about the bus!

 General Information on the Bus From Tallinn to Riga to Vilnius